wjones127/franchise-densities/README.md

 ## Data
 ### Sources
-Census data was acquired from SocialExplorer.com.
-Shapefiles were acquired from ___
+Census data were compiled and downloaded on [Social Explorer](http://www.socialexplorer.com) Shapefiles were acquired from the [County of Los Angeles' Open Data Portal](https://data.lacounty.gov/Geospatial/Census-Tracts-2010/ay2y-b9rg)
-Locations of Starbucks were found using the Google Places API using Radar Searches.
+Locations of Starbucks were found using the [Google's Places API](https://developers.google.com/places/webservice/) using Radar Searches.
 The dataset of locations is cached in the folder `cached_data`.

 ### Locations in Repo
 There are three directories in this repo that have data: